right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 1. Dichotomous Questions or Yes/No Questions

-Dichotomous survey questions, also known as yes/no survey questions, are a valuable tool for gathering simple and straightforward feedback.
+Dichotomous survey questions are useful for gathering simple and straightforward feedback.
 With only two options for respondents to choose from, they provide a clear and concise way to gather information.
-For example, a dichotomous question could be,
+Yes/no survey questions are a typical example of dichotomous questions.
+Here is an example of such a question:

 • Have you ever traveled abroad?